gilanglahat22/Resume.in/README.md

 - 🗃️ Persistent data storage with PostgreSQL and pgvector
 - 🔄 Real-time updates and instant preview
 - 📤 Export to PDF format
+- 🔐 OAuth 2.0 authentication with Google SSO

 ## 🚀 Getting Started